tapyu/c-and-cpp-lessons/README.md

 **What are the main `C`/`C++` compilers?**

 - GCC (GNU Compiler Collection): One of the most widely used open-source compilers, GCC supports a variety of programming languages, including `C` and `C++`.
 It's available on multiple platforms, making it a popular choice for `C`/`C++` development.
-  - `gcc`: The GNU `C` Compiler, which primarily compiles `C` code.
-  - `g++`: The GNU `C++` Compiler, which compiles `C++` code.
 Both `gcc` and `g++` are part of the GCC suite and are commonly used to compile `C` and `C++` programs on various platforms, including Unix-like systems (Linux, macOS, BSD), as well as Windows through tools like MinGW or MSYS2.
-  - MinGW (Minimalist GNU for Windows): MinGW is a port of the GCC (GNU Compiler Collection) for Windows.
+MinGW is a port of the GCC (GNU Compiler Collection) for Windows.
 It provides a GCC-based development environment on Windows.
 Developers who prefer GCC and a more Unix-like development experience often use MinGW on Windows.
-It is suitable for cross-platform development and can target various platforms, including Windows.
+  - `gcc`: The GNU `C` Compiler, which primarily compiles `C` code.
+  - `g++`: The GNU `C++` Compiler, which compiles `C++` code.
+  - `gdb`: The GCC debugger.
 - Clang: Developed by the LLVM project, Clang is known for its fast compilation times and excellent diagnostics.
 It's often used as an alternative to GCC, especially in the `C++` community.
 On [macOS][2], the most commonly used `C`/`C++` compiler is Clang, which is part of the LLVM (Low-Level Virtual Machine) project.
 Clang has become the default compiler on macOS for `C` and `C++` development.
   - `clang`: `C` compiler
   - `clang++`: `C++` compiler
+  - `lldb`: The LLVM debugger.
 - Microsoft Visual `C++` (MSVC): MSVC is the compiler provided by Microsoft as part of Visual Studio.
 It's a primary choice for [Windows][4] development with `C++`.
 - Intel `C++` Compiler: Intel's compiler is known for its optimization capabilities, especially for Intel processors.
 It's commonly used in high-performance computing (HPC) and scientific computing.